mokhan/comp-272/src/01/01b/README.md

-# Learning Profile for Assignment #1 - Question #6 - Computer Science 272: Data Structures and Algorithms
+# Learning Profile for Assignment #1 - Question #1b - Computer Science 272: Data Structures and Algorithms

 Name: Mo Khan
 Student ID: 3431709

 1. Problem Statement:

-Design and implement a MinStack data structure that can store comparable elements and supports the stack operations `push(x)`, `pop()`, and `size()`, as well as the `min()` operation, which returns the minimum value currently stored in the data structure.
+Implement the stack methods `push(x)` and `pop()` using two queues.

-All operations should run in constant time.
+Analyze the running time of the push(x) and pop() operations based on this implementation.

 2. Description of the Code:
 3. Errors and Warnings: